Like all Māori, I’m a melting pot of whakapapa/ancestry.

 Early in life I grew up around drugs, alcohol and gangs due to the male figure who was brought into our house.
 My mother was our saviour and continues to be our saviour.
 She is a baker, social worker, evangelist and adopter of stray youth.
 It’s my mum who taught me how to serve.
 While the circumstances in which I was raised weren’t ideal I am thankful for my upbringing; it has helped inform the opportunities I have had as an adult.
 I live in Kaiti and enjoy the beauty and diversity around me.

-I have a passion for improving community health and education, community led initiatives, supporting tertiary education, making music and researching; particularly around fatherhood, gangs, poverty and increasing Māori outcomes.
-I just completed my Masters, my research topic was traditional Māori fatherhood.
-I intend to either study an MBA or continue on to my doctorate.
+I have a passion for improving community health and education, community led initiatives, education, music, research and small business.
+For my Masters, my research topic was traditional Māori fatherhood.

 Community